openvinotoolkit/datumaro/docs/source/docs/user-manual/how_to_use_datumaro.md

 We also don't have anything in the project working directories - suppose, the user removed them to save disk space.

-Let's see what happens, if we call the `diff` command with 2 different revisions now.
+Let's see what happens, if we call the `compare` command with 2 different revisions now.

 ![cache interaction diagram 2](../../../images/behavior_diag2.svg)